stijnsanders/tx/README.md

 _tx_ started as a tool to keep track of things.
 From there it evolved into a new take on data, categorisation, oversight, structure, registration, evaluation...

 ## A bit of history
 This project started in 2005 in an attempt to replace a set of task lists in use up till then, in form of either text or spreadsheet, and offer a database of tasks that also stores their history, state and structure.
-Of paramount importance in a task system is that is balances input and output: adding tasks should be easy, allowed always and anywhere; existing tasks should easily be queried, categorized, filtered, modified, listed, summerized, ordered, etc.
+Of paramount importance in a task system is that it balances input and output: adding tasks should be easy, allowed always and anywhere; existing tasks should easily be queried, categorized, filtered, modified, listed, summerized, ordered, etc.

 ## What's it do